Multi-Agent Workflows

 - Tested locally with all scenarios

-PR #XXX ready for review
+PR ready for review

 Docker deployment: https://phenom.matthewstevens.org/